 [00:03:17.530] – Heidi Lawrence

 And so that was really where the research started, and at the time, it seemed like, oh, wow, we really should solve this problem about why people are so concerned about vaccines if there’s ever a pandemic, and then now we’re in the midst of that now.
-And so what I ended up kind of taking away from that project was this question of ultimately professional and technical communication, which hadn’t, as I sort of saw the research that had been done on vaccine refusal wasn’t something that had totally addressed that area.
+And so what I ended up kind of taking away from that project was this question of ultimately professional and technical communication, which hadn’t, as I saw the research that had been done on vaccine refusal wasn’t something that had totally addressed that area.
 As a technical communicator myself in a prior life, I really saw the question of how to communicate with people about vaccines as a question that technical communicators are always dealing with.
-How do you communicate really advanced technical knowledge to a public with a wide range of backgrounds, knowledges, concerns, things that you can’t anticipate.
+How do you communicate really advanced technical knowledge to a public with a wide range of backgrounds, knowledge, concerns, things that you can’t anticipate.

 [00:04:07.870] – Heidi Lawrence